 eBook - ePub

-At the start of the twentieth century, Theodore Davis was the most famous archaeologist in the world; his career turned tomb-robbing and treasure-hunting into a science.
-Using six of Davis's most important discoveries—from the female Pharaoh Hatshepsut's sarcophagus to the exquisite s habti statuettes looted from the Egyptian Museum not too long ago—as a lens around which to focus his quintessentially American rags-to-riches tale, Adams chronicles the dizzying rise of a poor country preacher's son who, through corruption and fraud, amassed tremendous wealth in Gilded Age New York and then atoned for his ruthless career by inventing new standards for systematic excavation in the field of archaeology.
-Davis found a record eighteen tombs in the Valley and, breaking with custom, gave all the spoils of his discoveries to museums.
+At the start of the twentieth century, Theodore Davis was the most famous archaeologist in the world.
+His career turned tomb-robbing and treasure-hunting into a science.
+Using six of Davis's most important discoveries—from the female Pharaoh Hatshepsut's sarcophagus to the exquisite s habti statuettes looted from the Egyptian Museum not too long ago—as a lens around which to focus his American rags-to-riches tale, author John M. Adams chronicles the rise of a poor country preacher's son.
+Through corruption and fraud, Davis amassed tremendous wealth in Gilded Age New York and then atoned for his ruthless career by inventing new standards for systematic excavation in the field of archaeology.
+He found a record eighteen tombs in the Valley and, breaking with custom, gave all the spoils of his discoveries to museums.
 A confederate of Boss Tweed, friend of Teddy Roosevelt, and rival of J. P. Morgan, the colorful "American Lord Carnarvon" shared his Newport mansion with his Rembrandts, his wife, and his mistress.
-The only reason Davis has been forgotten by history to a large extent is probably the fact that he stopped just short of King Tutankhamen's tomb, the discovery of which propelled Howard Carter (Davis's erstwhile employee) to worldwide fame just a few short years later.
+The only reason history has forgotten Davis to a large extent is probably the fact that he stopped just short of King Tutankhamen's tomb, the discovery of which propelled Howard Carter (Davis's erstwhile employee) to worldwide fame just a few short years later.

 Frequently asked questions